Qordobacode/Cli-qor/README.md

 ### List of supported commands:
 - version
+- init
+    Init configuration
+    - from stdin
+    - from file.
+If in command line there will be file -> it will be used as an source, that will be parsed and used internally
 - push
 Push all local  files to the Qordoba project.  source Supported flags: